 I live in a vintage mid-rise and work in a building that is well over a hundred years old.
 Occasionally I write about architecture.

-A former Hyde Parker, I still have friends there and occasionally write about Hyde Park and the University.
+I still have friends in Hyde Park, where I lived for many years, and occasionally write about that neighborhood and the University.

 My husband has longstanding ties to nearby New Buffalo (MI), where we sometimes go for the weekend or day.
-I’ve grown fond of this beautiful vacation area on the edge of the Great Lake, which is known for its low-key charm, spectacular lakefront (beaches, dunes, forests, and starry nights), and quirky but interesting social scene.
+I’ve grown fond of this beautiful vacation area on the edge of the Great Lake, which is known for its low-key charm, spectacular lakefront, and quirky but interesting social scene.
 While there, we spend a lot of time tramping about nature preserves.
 Posts about “Harbor Country” as it is called can be found by clicking on the word “Daytripping” in the “Browse by Category” section of the sidebar.